 David pioneered the courses Entertainment Law and Freedom of Speech at NUS Law.
-He has also had visiting teaching appointments at Melbourne Law School and University of Hong Kong.
+He has also taught as a visitor at University of Tokyo and University of Hong Kong.
 He taught Constitutional Law at Melbourne Law School in 2007 and has been regularly offering IP & Popular Culture as an intensive since 2014.
 His areas of research cover personality rights, copyright, trademarks, freedom of expression and tort law.
-He has published about 100 articles, book chapters and commentaries, and his law publications have appeared in a wide range of journals that include Yale Journal of International Law, Harvard Journal of Sports & Entertainment Law, Virginia Sports & Entertainment Law Journal, WIPO Journal, Sydney Law Review, and Law Quarterly Review.
-His forthcoming book on celebrity image rights titled “The Commercial Appropriation of Fame” will be published by Cambridge University Press in 2017.
+He has published about 100 articles, book chapters and commentaries, and his law publications have appeared in a wide range of journals that include Yale Journal of International Law, Harvard Journal of Sports & Entertainment Law, Virginia Sports & Entertainment Law Journal, WIPO Journal, Sydney Law Review and Law Quarterly Review.
+His book on celebrity image rights titled “The Commercial Appropriation of Fame” was published by Cambridge University Press in 2017.

 In addition, David is an accomplished fine art and fashion photographer whose works have appeared in Vanity Fair, Harper’s Bazaar, Elle and Marie Claire.
 He has had a number of solo exhibitions, with the most iconic ones being “Tainted Perfection” presented by Cartier and “Visions of Beauty” in collaboration with Versace.